mpv-player/mpv/DOCS/man/lua.rst

         The third and optional return value is a string that will be appended to the input line without displaying it in the completions.

+    ``autoselect_completion``
+        Whether to automatically select the first completion on submit if one wasn't already manually selected.
+Defaults to ``false``.

     ``closed``
         A callback invoked when the console is hidden, either because ``input.terminate()`` was invoked from the other callbacks, or because